hexnowloading/dungeon-now-loading-datapack/README.md

  ## Contribution

- Please make sure that any contributions are done inside the 'src', instead of directly editing the datapack and resourcepack (avoid editing anything inside the 'build' folder).
-All of the functions, advancements, and most loot tables are generated from the '.bolt' files inside 'modules' folder.
+ Please make sure that any contributions are done inside the `src`, instead of directly editing the datapack and resourcepack (avoid editing anything inside the `build` folder).
+All of the functions, advancements, and most loot tables are generated from the `.bolt` files inside `modules` folder.

 ---